AdaCore/gnatcoverage/qualification/qm/plans/Introduction/content.rst

 A TOR describes the expected behavior of a tool from the point of view of the user.

-.. rubric:: User environment

-The environment in which GNATcoverage is used.

 Referenced Documents
 ====================